spacetelescope/stpipe/docs/source/model_library.rst

 Model Library
 =============

-`AbstractModelLibrary` is a container designed to allow efficient processing of collections of `AbstractDataModel` instances created from an association.
+`~stpipe.library.AbstractModelLibrary` is a container designed to allow efficient processing of collections of `~stpipe.datamodel.AbstractDataModel` instances created from an association.

-`AbstractModelLibrary` is an ordered collection (like a `list`) but provides:
+`~stpipe.library.AbstractModelLibrary` is an ordered collection (like a `list`) but provides:

-- access to association metadata: `AbstractModelLibrary.asn`
+- access to association metadata: `~stpipe.library.AbstractModelLibrary.asn`
-- grouping API: `AbstractModelLibrary.group_indices` and `AbstractModelLibrary.group_names`
+- grouping API: `~stpipe.library.AbstractModelLibrary.group_indices` and `~stpipe.library.AbstractModelLibrary.group_names`
-- compatibility with `Step` and `Pipeline` runs
+- compatibility with `~stpipe.step.Step` and `~stpipe.pipeline.Pipeline` runs
 - a consistent indexing API that is the same for "in memory" and "on disk" libraries